Open-water diving: Open water environment

-Open ocean diving
+Open ocean

 The extreme case of open water is the deep open ocean, where the bottom is at a depth which is irrelevant to the diver as there would be no chance of surviving long enough to reach it.
 Open oceanic water is often remarkably clear, but this is not always the case.
-There is no natural visual reference for depth in the open ocean, and depth monitoring is critically important to diver safety.
+There is no natural visual reference for depth in the open ocean, and depth monitoring and control is critically important to diver safety.

 Blue-water diving

 Blue-water diving is done in mid-water where the bottom is out of sight of the diver and there may be no fixed visual reference.
-It is used by scientific divers for direct observation and sampling of pelagic organisms and particulate matter, particularly the gelatinous zoo-plankton that are fragile and transparent, making them relatively inaccessible by other methods, and by recreational divers for observation and photography of a range of organisms not easily seen in inshore waters.
+It is done by scientific divers for direct observation and sampling of pelagic organisms and particulate matter, particularly the gelatinous zoo-plankton that are fragile and transparent, making them relatively inaccessible by other methods, and by recreational divers for observation and photography of a range of organisms not easily seen in inshore waters.

 The techniques of blue-water diving have been developed over the years to suit the conditions and address the hazards of an environment which is functionally bottomless, and has no fixed visible positional references.
 The diver who is focused on small organisms or instruments at close range is likely to have diminished awareness of depth, buoyancy, current, surge, other divers, large organisms, and even the direction to the surface.